2016 Richmond Park by-election: Candidates

 The day after Goldsmith's resignation, three senior Labour Party MPs suggested that Labour could choose not to stand to maximise the chance of defeating Goldsmith in protest at his support for Brexit and his negative campaign against Sadiq Khan in the mayoral contest.
 However, other Labour MPs rejected the suggestion, and the party continued with the process of choosing a candidate.
 On 5 November they selected Christian Wolmar, a transport expert who had stood to be Labour's candidate for London Mayor, finishing fifth out of six candidates.
 He had opposed Jeremy Corbyn's leadership of Labour.
 Wolmar defeated four candidates for the nomination: Ellie Cumbo, a researcher at the General Council of the Bar of England and Wales; Barnaby Marder, a local activist backed by Momentum; Sachin Patel, a supermarket manager and Union of Shop, Distributive and Allied Workers representative who contested the seat for Labour at the 2015 election; and Jessica Toale, who had been an advisor to Ivan Lewis MP.

 The Green Party leaders hinted that the party might not stand a candidate for fear of splitting the vote.
 However, they stressed that it was for the local party to decide.
-The party shares an anti-Brexit and anti-Heathrow expansion stance with the Liberal Democrats.
+The party shared an anti-Brexit and anti-Heathrow expansion stance with the Liberal Democrats.
 On 2 November, the Richmond Green Party voted against standing a candidate and to back the Liberal Democrat candidate.
 On 3 November, the Kingston Green Party did the same, and confirmed that there would not be a Green Party candidate in the by-election.

 The UK Independence Party, the only other party to stand in 2015, did not put forward a candidate and endorsed Goldsmith.

-The Women's Equality Party did not stand a candidate and backed Olney, in opposition to what they described as Goldsmith's record of "racist" campaigning.
+The Women's Equality Party did not stand a candidate and backed Olney, in opposition to what it described as Goldsmith's record of "racist" campaigning.